Haffaz/instarchive/README.md

-# Photo Gallery App
+# Instakive (Photo Gallery App)

-This is a Next.js-based photo gallery application that allows users to view, upload, and manage photos.
+This is a Next.js-based photo gallery application that allows users to view, add, and manage photos.
 The app features a responsive grid layout, individual photo pages, and AI-powered image generation capabilities.

 ## Features